Asperger's Syndrome Management Through Direct Primary Care (DPC)

 Q: Does DPC cover occupational therapy?

-• Flexible care: Adapts to sensory needs and communication preferences.
+• Flexible care answers sensory needs and communication preferences

-Asperger's Syndrome presents unique challenges, but with DPC, individuals and families gain a partner dedicated to personalized, compassionate, and affordable care—helping them thrive in a neurotypical world.
+Asperger's Syndrome causes particular challenges, but DPC helps people and families find a partner dedicated to reasonably priced, compassionate, and customized treatment—enabling them to flourish in a neurotypical environment.

 Published on: July 20, 2023